Are You Rice-Ready?

 The College Access Loan (CAL) Program provides an alternative type of educational loan to Texas residents who attend colleges and universities in Texas.
 Rice receives a limited allocation of funding from the Texas Higher Education Coordinating Board each year.
 Completing the Free Application for Federal Student Aid is not required to receive this loan, but the amount of the Unsubsidized Loan that you would be eligible to receive (if you had completed the FAFSA) will be taken into account when determining the amount of CAL you may be eligible to receive.
 This means that even if you choose not to take out a Federal Unsubsidized Loan, the amount of that particular loan must be deducted from the maximum amount you are allowed to borrow from the CAL Program.
 Proof of Texas residency will also be required.

-After you are admitted to the program and your financial aid is processed, a notice will be sent to your Rice University email account directing you to the Student Financial Services site, where you may review the student loan application steps.
-We begin processing award packages approximately six weeks before the start of the quadmester.
+After you submit your enrollment deposit and complete your enrollment in the program, your financial aid will begin processing.
+Once processed, a notice will be sent to your Rice University email account directing you to your Esther account where you may review the student loan application steps.
+Award packages are processed approximately six weeks before the start of the quadmester.

 You may accept your loan offer through the Financial Aid Award section of your Esther account.